Particular/docs.particular.net/nservicebus/sagas/reply-replaytooriginator-differences.md

 The same `Reply` method can be used inside a `Saga` and it is important to understand that it can have a different semantic, otherwise it can lead to some unexpected behaviors.

-> the `Reply` method always delivers the message to the sender address of the incoming message.
+Note: The `Reply` method always delivers the message to the sender address of the incoming message.

 The following diagram details a scenario where two sagas and an integration endpoint utilize the request/response pattern to communicate.
 In red are highlighted the replies.